AI Music Statistics 2025 – Market Size & Trends

-This report covers the latest AI music stats, including how it’s used, adoption trends, challenges, case studies, and more.
+In this report, I cover the latest AI music stats, including how it’s used, adoption trends, challenges, case studies, and more.
+Let us get right into it.

 AI Music Statistics 2025: Key Highlights

-- 77% of people are concerned that AI-generated music doesn’t properly credit the original artists.
+• 77% of people are concerned that AI-generated music doesn’t appropriately credit the original artists.

 How Big Is The AI Music Market?

-The AI music market is expected to reach $6.2 billion in 2025.
+The AI music market is expected to reach $6.2 billion by the end of 2025.

 This growth is set to accelerate, reaching $38.7 billion by 2033, up from $3.9 billion in 2023, with an annual growth rate of 25.8% recorded between the forecasted period of 2024 to 2033.